Understanding oxide surface stability: Theoretical insights from silver chromate: Methodology

 where $E_{\ce{Ag2CrO4}}^f$ is the formation energy of the silver chromate.
 This inequality, together with \Cref{eq:delta_mu_ag_limit} and \Cref{eq:delta_mu_o_limit}, guarantees that all the thermodynamic conditions here studied imply the existence of a \ce{Ag2CrO4} crystal (its formation is favoured), and they form well-defined theoretical limits for the difference of chemical potentials.

-The $\Delta\mu_{\ce{O}}(T, P$) quantity was computed as described in \cite{rogal2007ab}, given by the partition function of a free oxygen molecule considered as an ideal gas using the Born-Oppenheimer approximation
+The $\Delta\mu_{\ce{O}}(T, P$) quantity was computed as described in \cite{rogal2007ab}, given by the partition function of a free oxygen molecule considered as an ideal gas using the Born-Oppenheimer approximation:

 where $m$ is the mass of an oxygen molecule, $\sigma^s$ is a symmetry number that indicates the number of distinguishable orientations that the molecule can have, $B_0$ is the rotation constant, $\omega_0$ is its fundamental vibrational mode, $I^{\text{spin}}$ is its spin degeneracy, and $k_B$ and $h$ are the Boltzmann's and Planck's constants, respectively.
 The terms multiplied by the $-\frac{1}{2}k_BT$ factor are the translational, rotational, vibrational, and electronic contributions, respectively.
-Because the pressure dependence appears only in the translational term, from analysis not shown here, a change of pressure only changes $\gamma$ quantitatively, but not the order of stability among the systems, i.e., it doesn't change the stability tendencies.
-Since we aim for a more qualitative analysis, we kept a constant pressure on all the discussions in this work.
-To match exactly the limits of $\Delta\mu_{\ce{O}}$ defined from the inequalities \Cref{eq:delta_mu_o} and \Cref{eq:deltamu_higherlimit} using equation \Cref{eq:delta_mu_o_sm}, we set $P = 10^{-6}$ atm.
+To match exactly the limits of $\Delta\mu_{\ce{O}}$ defined from the \Cref{eq:delta_mu_o} and \Cref{eq:deltamu_higherlimit} using \Cref{eq:delta_mu_o_sm}, we set $P = 10^{-6}$ atm.

-Since an analytical expression derived from statistical mechanics for the silver atoms is not as simple as for the oxygen atoms, mainly because of phonon contributions from the silver cell, as a simplification, the $\Delta\mu_{\ce{Ag}}(T, P)$ quantity was estimated using the limits from inequalities \Cref{eq:delta_mu_ag_limit} and \Cref{eq:deltamu_higherlimit}, as will be explained later.
+Since an analytical expression derived from statistical mechanics for the silver atoms is not as simple as for the oxygen atoms, mainly because of phonon contributions from the silver cell, as a simplification, the $\Delta\mu_{\ce{Ag}}(T, P)$ quantity was estimated using the limits from \Cref{eq:delta_mu_ag_limit} and \Cref{eq:deltamu_higherlimit}, as will be explained later.

 At last, all the Gibbs free energy terms from the solid (or pure) phases were computed as